 International flights and transportation to and from the first and last hotels

-(Can’t wait for May 2018 to do something unusual – Writers’ Expeditions is hosting the ultimate seven-day Halloween party in Romania again – Click the link to see full details for: The Dracula Expedition 2017)
+(Can’t wait for May 2018 to do something unusual – Writers’ Expeditions is hosting Hot Volcanoes and Chilling Rituals – Feast Across Guatemala, this March – Click the link to see full details for: Hot Volcanoes and Chilling Rituals)